Everything You Need to Know About NFC Mobile Payments

 Once you have an NFC-enabled terminal, your business is ready to accept mobile payments from customers, speeding up their time in the checkout line and making life more convenient for everyone involved.

 Digital wallets turn smartphones into payment methods.
 The type of digital wallet a person has installed on their device depends on the operating system.
-Some of the most readily available NFC payment digital wallets include:
+Here are some of the most readily available NFC payment digital wallets.

 Apple Pay

 Apple Pay users can save their credit or debit card information to the app, plus membership cards and gift cards.
-Individuals in the U.S. have the option of using an Apple card or Apple cash, which is digital prepaid card.
+Individuals in the United States have the option of using an Apple Card or Apple Cash, which is a digital prepaid card.
 Users can choose which payment method to use as their default payment.

-When someone wants to use Apple Pay to complete a purchase, they need to open and unlock the app using either FaceID, which scans their face, or TouchID, which scans their fingerprint.
+When someone wants to use Apple Pay to complete a purchase, they need to open and unlock the app using FaceID or their password.

 Samsung Pay